 Roosevelt is a fascinating character.
 Born to a wealthy family, he once worked as a cowboy and became a president.
 He was a popular author and a respected historian, an avid hunter and an avid conservationist.
 He fought bravely in the Spanish-American War and won the Nobel Peace Prize for helping end the Russo-Japanese War.

-While still governor of New York, Theodore Roosevelt ran as William McKinley’s running mate in the president election of 1900.
+While still governor of New York, Theodore Roosevelt ran as William McKinley’s running mate in the presidential election of 1900.
 McKinley won in a landslide.
 A year later, McKinley was assassinated and Roosevelt, at age 42, became president.
 He won a full term as president in 1904.

 He supported fellow Republican William Howard Taft as his successor in office in 1908, but the two had a falling out after Taft won the presidency.
 Roosevelt sought the Republican nomination in 1912.
 When that failed he announced an independent run under the newly formed Progressive Party.